Ipswich, Massachusetts: Middle and high schools

 The middle school and high school are in the same building and share the library, the cafeteria, performing arts facilities and athletic resources (tennis courts, a baseball diamond, a football field, and a running track).

 Ipswich Middle School (IMS) covers grades 6–8, with each grade assigned to a "pod", a common area with a projector with lockers and classrooms for the grade branching off the pod.

 Ipswich High School (IHS) has been considered one of the best public high schools in the Boston area.
 The Ipswich Public Schools also have what is considered one of the best performing arts programs.
 In 2005, the high school was named a "Blue Ribbon" school.
 The Blue Ribbon is an award for national excellence in education under the No Child Left Behind legislation.
 The school also received a Vanguard award for similar academic prowess.
-IHS offers college-prep, honors, and AP-level classes.
+IHS offers college-prep, honors, and AP level classes.
 It has one of Massachusetts's highest graduation rates.

-Ipswich Middle/High School is considered to have one of the state's best music programs.
-It offers dance, choruses, bands (including jazz, pep and concert bands), orchestra and symphony orchestra.
+Ipswich Middle/High School's music programs include dance, choruses, bands, orchestra and symphony orchestra.

 The high school mascot is the Tiger, and the school colors are orange and black.
 Ipswich competes in the Cape Ann League.
 The high school football team won the Division 3A Super Bowl Championship in 2006.
 It was the school's first title since 1992, and the fifth in school history.
 (Previous titles were achieved in 1974, 1977, 1991, and 1992.)
 Ipswich's traditional rival is Hamilton-Wenham Regional High School.
 The Ipswich Volleyball Team has won the Division IV State Championship in 2021, 2022, and 2023.

+Media

+Newspapers

+Ipswich is served by the Ipswich Local News, a free nonprofit weekly newspaper.
+The Ipswich Local News has been mailed for free to every household in Ipswich since 2019.
+The newspapers also covers neighboring towns, and was mailed to households in Rowley until 2025, when free mailing was restricted to Ipswich due to budgetary issues.

+The Ipswich Local News was founded as another weekly newspaper, the Ipswich Chronicle, was in decline.
+In 2019, its owner, GateHouse Media, merged it with the Tri-Town Transcript and The Hamilton-Wenham Chronicle to form the new Chronicle & Transcript.
+In 2021, the Chronicle & Transcript ceased publication.
+The Ipswich Local News was founded in part thanks to a donation from Bill Wasserman, the former owner of the Ipswich Chronicle.